 Org Design In A New Light

-Right now, organizations should view this point in time as a catalyst for change.
+Right now, organisations should view this point in time as a catalyst for change.
 With new modes of working, you have the opportunity and flexibility to iterate and change to make your design suit your people, your culture, and your productivity.

 The main thing to remember is that org design isn’t simply limited to structures, jobs, and levels — in a distributed and hybrid working environment, other factors become even more key: exchanging information and knowledge flows, sharing best practices, strong communications, and culture.